multilog-watch

 Requirements

 Perl 5.005 or later is required.
 Outgoing mail is sent via qmail-remote, so a local qmail installation, or at least enough of one to make qmail-remote work correctly, is also required.
-(The program could potentially be modified to fall back on another sending method, such as Net::SMTP, but I've not done this yet.)
+(The program could potentially be modified to fall back on another sending method, such as Net::SMTP, but I've not done this.)

 Download